mvp5464/interviewPrep/JavaScript.md

 # Question and Answer
 # when function calling itself then first it increase to 1 then plus() is called so it should become 2 but it start from 1 why ??????????
 # BECAUSE IT IS RETURNING THE FUNCITON EXPRESSION AND NOT CALLING THE FUNCITON.
-FUNCITON IS ONLY CALLED BY THE PLUS VARIABLE
+FUNCTION IS ONLY CALLED BY THE PLUS VARIABLE

 # ADD MORE CLOSURE EXAMPLES